brianritchie1312/Topcat_Selenium/README.md

 #### Browser hangs after opening and does nothing
 This one annoyed me for a while.
 A new update for chrome (64.0.3282.119) didn't work with any version of chromedriver.
 So if you experience a similar problem, check version numbers of both drivers and browsers against each other in the notes of webdriver download page.
 Check when the most recent update of the browser was released, if it's less than a week or two, you may have to reinstall an older browser or just wait for the driver to be updated.

-#### Search/Rename test not working or returning false failures
-Check your key bindings, the script uses CTRL+A (or CMD+A for mac) to select some text before replacing it.
-If the key binding is wrong it will simply add the new text at the end of the original resulting in incorrect searches or filenames different to what the script expects later on.

-You can reset your key binding for highlight all to the OS default or add it into the script at the end of the variables section.

 TODO
 ----